 It goes without saying that the point was to make things dead simple and the opposite of what Google Analytics stood for in terms of its design ambiguity in early 2016.

-One funny note to make – Google's new "Insights" is essentially a clone of what I have proposed to the Microsoft team in my concept (bottom of post), unfortunately the team didn't feel so strongly about it as I did.
+One funny note to make – Google's new (2018) "Insights" concept is essentially a clone of what I have proposed in 2016 to the Microsoft team in my concept (bottom of post).
+Unfortunately the team didn't feel so strongly about the idea as I did….

 I always thought the contrast of some framework elements needed tweaking...
 I'm all for text – especially such elements as headings – to be as legible as possible.